Meet The DRG Team: Lanie Johnson

 Looking ahead, what excites you most about the future for The DRG?

 The momentum we have right now is very exciting.
-With our acquisition of Probe Research Services last year and opportune growth with key clients, we exceeded our company goals and set forth an aggressive plan this year.
 We’ve expanded our DRG team with both fresh new talent and experienced industry veterans.
-We are in a strong position to continue growing and we have a team that is not only extremely talented and hard-working but one that understands the larger purpose for what we do.
+We are in a strong position to continue growing and we have a team that is not only extremely talented and hard-working, but one that understands the larger purpose of what we do.

 What does success look like for The DRG?